 - Firm in which the director is a partner

-The above entities can be granted loan but only on the passing of a special resolution by the shareholders of the company and on the satisfaction of the condition that the funds will be utilised by the borrowing company only for carrying out the principal business activities.
-At the same time, the amount of loan must comply with the limitation imposed by section 186 of Companies Act, 2013.
+The above entities can be granted loans but only on the passing of a special resolution by the shareholders of the company and on the satisfaction of the condition that the funds will be utilized by the borrowing company only for carrying out the principal business activities.
+At the same time, the amount of the loan must comply with the limitation imposed by section 186 of the Companies Act, 2013.

-The another point is that the cases in which section 185 of Companies Act, 2013 will not apply at all, and the companies can lend loan in an unrestricted manner.in following cases ,
+Another point is that the cases in which section 185 of the Companies Act, 2013 will not apply at all, and the companies can lend loans in an unrestricted manner in the following cases,

-- When the members have approved a scheme by passing a special resolution, and the loan is being extended to Managing Director or a whole-time director, in pursuance of the said scheme.
+- When the members have approved a scheme by passing a special resolution, the loan is extended to Managing Director or a whole-time director, in pursuance of the said scheme.